epfl-ada/ada-2024-project-spaghetti-raclette-tangyuan-horizon-nexus/README.md

 ## Abstract

 This project aims to uncover the relative influence of two key factors on a movie's critical success: actor fame and the narrative sentiment arc of the plot.
-We hypothesize that a film's success, as reflected in its ratings, might be influenced not only by the popularity of its cast but also by the emotional journey it offers.
+We hypothesize that a film's success, might be influenced not only by the popularity of its cast but also by the emotional journey it offers.
 To explore this, we employ two distinct approaches: sentiment analysis on plot summaries to assess emotional complexity and patterns, and social network analysis to evaluate actor prominence and connectivity in the industry.
 Ultimately, this analysis seeks to provide a nuanced understanding of whether a star-studded cast or a compelling emotional narrative contributes more significantly to a film’s acclaim, offering insights into storytelling and casting strategies that could enhance a film's impact.

 ## Key Questions We Aim to Answer

-- How can we evaluate a movie’s success (e.g., audience rating, revenue)?
+- How can we evaluate a movie’s success (e.g., audience rating, revenue, other metric)?
 - How do different sentiment features (e.g., overall positivity, variability, peaks) within movie plots correlate with our success metric?
 - Are certain emotional arcs consistently linked to successful movies?
 How do they align with the six classic narrative archetypes proposed by Kurt Vonnegut?
 - How does the presence of well-established actors in a film’s network affect the movie’s critical success?